tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

-For the Vivian circuit, I'm using the chip in a slightly unorthodox way: the solar cell is connected in place of the rechargeable battery (there is no rechargeable battery), and takes advantage of the switching boost converter. the output of the boost converter is fed to the capacitor bank via a 1N5711 (low voltage drop) diode to preent discharge via the converter.
+For the Vivian circuit, I'm using the chip in a slightly unorthodox way: the solar cell is connected in place of the rechargeable battery (there is no rechargeable battery), and takes advantage of the switching boost converter.
+The output of the boost converter is fed to the capacitor bank via a 1N5711 (low voltage drop) diode to prevent discharge via the converter.

 Here's a scope trace of the performance using a 330µH inductor.
 The effectiveness of the boost circuit is quite apparent.